 “When we travel, we change our daily routines,” says Parsley Health coach Patty Gonzalez .
 “Everything is affected: our diet, our sleep, our stress levels, our exercise.
 Getting out of our normal day-to-day life—and being exposed to other things we’re not used to—is going to open up that door to either catching something or being more tired.”

-Living during a pandemic is yet another layer of complication.
-You have to be more mindful than ever about how travel (and the stress it can cause) might affect your overall well-being.
+Living during a pandemic adds yet another layer of complication.
+You have to be more mindful than ever about how travel (and the stress it can cause) might affect your overall wellbeing.
 The last thing you want to worry about during the holidays is getting sick, which means taking the necessary precautions is key.
 Consider using the following tips to help alleviate travel stress this holiday season.

 From office parties to gift exchanges with friends, this time of year is filled with activities.
 When do you even have time to sleep?
 But don’t get caught up in the mindset that you can function off “just a few hours.”
-Eventually, the lack of proper sleep will take a toll and could lead to a lowered immune system .
+Eventually, lack of proper sleep will take a toll and could lead to a weakened immune system .

 “It’s very important that we try to get enough sleep,” Gonzalez says.
-“With the holidays, we changed our sleep routine.
+“With the holidays, we change our sleep routine.
 We go out more visiting family and friends, and we have this tendency to go to bed later.”

 At a minimum, aim to get at least the same amount of sleep you were getting before the holidays kicked into high gear.
 Of course, if it wasn’t that much to begin with, you’ll want to re-prioritize your sleep schedule.
-Get to bed at least an hour than usual to encourage yourself to unwind a bit earlier than your body may be used to.
+Get to bed at least an hour earlier than usual to encourage yourself to unwind a bit earlier than your body may be used to.

 Trying to sustain energy levels on a cross-country flight with nothing but a bag of pretzels will only result in stage five hangriness.
 Instead, be your own travel nutritional advocate: Think about easy snacks to throw in your carry-on to hold you over until you arrive at your destination.